-Leverage Thin Capitalisation Rules.
+Leverage Thin Capitalisation Rules

-Interest payments made to foreign-related parties are subject to thin capitalisation regulations, which provide that interest payments made to foreign-related parties arising from foreign related debt exceeding three times the average equity of the company ("3-to-1 debt/equity ratio") will not be deductible.
-Nevertheless, in certain cases, taxpayers may seek a ruling from Mexican tax authorities in order to exceed the 3-to-1 debt/equity ratio mentioned above.
+Interest payments made to foreign-related parties are subject to thin capitalisation regulations, which provide that interest payments made to foreign-related parties arising from foreign related debt exceeding three times the average equity of the company ('3-to-1 debt/equity ratio') will not be deductible.
+Nevertheless, in certain cases, taxpayers may seek a ruling from the Mexican tax authorities in order to exceed the 3-to-1 debt/equity ratio mentioned above.

 f.
-Taxable Income Distribution / Obligations of Trustee
+Taxable income distribution/obligations of the trustee

-Taxable Income Distribution Timing 95% of taxable income.
-Annually
+Taxable income distribution Timing 95% of taxable income Annually